 Consider your Lighting

-Choosing the right colour of granite that matches your kitchen is definitely an important factor when choosing granite worktops.
-You should also consider how much lighting is produced within your kitchen when you are choosing a granite worktop, whether that’s artificial or natural light.
-Kitchens with low-level lighting can really benefit from a light worktop, whereas a brightly lit kitchen could be improved by darker coloured worktops.
+Choosing the right colour of granite that matches your kitchen is definitely an important factor!
+You should also consider how much lighting is produced within your kitchen too.
+This is whether that’s artificial or natural light.
+Kitchens with low-level lighting can really benefit from a light worktop.
+In comparison, brightly lit kitchens could be improved by darker coloured worktops.

 Living on the Edge